 Common casting Faults

-In this section, it is my intention to point out some of the most common faults which occur during casting.
-These faults will not only spoil your enjoyment of the sport during your days fishing, but can also make the difference between a successful day or an unsuccessful one.
-These faults will not only influence your presentation and therefore cause a disturbance on the water surface, which can have a bearing on your quarry, but in most cases will also restrict the distance your cast will travel when distance is one of your objectives.
+In this section, it is my intention to point out some of the most common faults that can occur during casting.
+These faults will not only spoil your enjoyment of the sport, but can also be the difference between a successful, or unsuccessful day.
+They will certainly influence your presentation, cause a disturbance on the water surface, and have a bearing on your success rate, but in most cases will also restrict the distance your cast will travel where distance is one of your objectives.

 Roll casting tips

-You can see from the picture above, that as the forward travelling loop near the rod tip, begins to form when you are performing the roll cast, that the fly line following on behind, is about to move in an upward direction.
-This is because the rod tip has been projected upwards by the thumb, allowing the line to unroll above the water on the delivery, also allowing for a better presentation of the fly, and more distance where required.
-Never start this or any other cast from a high position as the delivery will always travel downwards. (start low aim high)
+You can see from the picture above, that as the forward travelling loop (near the rod tip) begins to form as you are performing the roll cast, that the fly line following on behind is about to move in an upward direction.
+This is because the rod tip has been projected upwards by your thumb, allowing the line to unroll above the water on the delivery.
+This also allows for a better presentation of the fly, and more distance where required.
+Never start this, or any other cast, from a high position as the delivery will always travel downwards. (start low aim high)

 ____________